BlueGranite/Microsoft-R-Resources/power-bi/Tutorial.md

 - Create an R Visual

 ###Prerequisites
 - Download and install the free [Microsoft Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop) on your local workstation.

+###Activity 1 - Load Data with R Script
+1.

+###Activity 2 - Plot a Time Series Forecast with R Visual
+1.